-I've made variations of this comfort soup so many times, each time with slightly different ingredients.
-And each time it's been delicious and easy to prepare.
+I've made variations of this chicken bone broth soup with vegetables so many times.
+Each time with slightly different ingredients.
+And each time it's been delicious, healthy, and easy to prepare.

-I like to think of a recipe as a guide, because there's freedom with a guide.
+I like to think of a recipe (this one in particular) as a guide, because there's freedom with a guide.
 You can use what you like and what you have on hand.
-And you can change things along the way, based on flavor preferences.
+And you can adapt things along the way, based on your family's preferences.

-Open the door to the fridge and look inside the veggie drawers.
-Anything you see can be used in this soup.
+Open the door to your fridge and look inside the veggie drawers.
+Practically anything you see can be used in this soup.
 Some of my favorite options are:

 - bell peppers (these tend to sweeten the soup, if you like that, go for it)

 - corn (add after the other veggies are fully cooked)